julioalex-rezende/ccf-app-samples/GET_STARTED.md

 #### CCF network initialization

-After the container run, a network is started with one (node - member), you need to execute the following governance steps to initialize the network
+After the container run, a network is started with one (node - member), you need to execute the following governance steps to initialize the network, [check Network governance section](#network-governance)
 - Activate the network members (to begin network governance)
 - Add users (using proposal)
 - Deploy the application (using proposal)